ModelEarth/data-pipeline/timelines/observable/README.md

 ## Tips

-Use Yarn for self-hosting because the deploy.yml script requires yarn. deploy.yml link is at the end of [Getting Started](https://observablehq.com/framework/getting-started).

 To see a new page in the sidebar, use Ctrl-C to stop the local server.
 Then use up arrow (↑) to re-run the command to start the preview server (npm run dev or yarn dev).
 Your browser should refresh.

-To view your dist folder, run at your "dist" folder and go to: http://127.0.0.1:8080 (Or you can run in the parent folder and add "dist" to the command.)
+To view your dist folder, run the npx server at your "dist" folder and go to: http://127.0.0.1:8080 (Or you can run in the parent folder and add "dist" to the command.)

 	npx http-server